How this Indian CA Dweep Mehta started his finance career from scratch after Immigrating to Canada

 I joined the ICAI Toronto Chapter in October 2015.
 It was then that I realized the importance of referrals and networking in Canada.

-Actually, networking and referring is a part of the Canadian culture.
+Actually, networking and referring are a part of the Canadian culture.

 Luckily I found my first job within 4 months.
 It was a contractual job and not a permanent one.
 So, when you first move here be ready to join jobs on a contract basis before getting a permanent one!